 A major energy infrastructure company needed a permanent bridge constructed over a stream crossing to gain access to a liquified natural gas (LNG) gate station for the installation of two-way piping beneath the Susquehanna River in Drumore, PA.
 Their project partner, Pinnacle Design/Build (PDB), recommended a heavy-duty Modular Bridge from AIL Mining.

 Bridge installs in one day

 This value-engineered solution reduced the project cost and the project was completed in five weeks’ time, a day ahead of the pipe construction crew’s start of work.
-The bridge components were delivered in two sections from our Abingdon, VA facility and were installed in one day.
+The bridge components were delivered in two sections and were installed in one day.